dmbarbour/glas/docs/GlasDesign.md

 ## Programs and Performance

 Programs are essentially values with known interpretation.
-There are many desirable qualities for a 'good' program model - simplicity, composability, efficiency, scalability, cacheability, debuggability, discoverability, optimizability, etc..
-Unfortunately, achieving every quality to a great extent is infeasible; design tradeoffs and priorities are unavoidable.
+There are many desirable qualities for a 'good' program model - simplicity, composability, efficiency, scalability, cacheability, debuggability, discoverability, etc..
+However, design tradeoffs and priorities are unavoidable.

 My vision of glas systems involves multiple program models specialized for different purposes.
 A useful pattern to achieve this is *acceleration*: an inefficient subprogram can be annotated for substitution by a built-in function or a fragment of code expressed using a more suitable model (for example, suitable for evaluation on a GPGPU).
 The non-accelerated version remains useful for verification.

 Nonetheless, glas systems require an initial program model for bootstrap.
 In this role, the 'prog' model is described below, prioritizing simplicity and composability above other desirable qualities.
+Howver, I'm considering alternative.

 ## The 'Prog' Model